cloudmesh-community/fa18-516-21/project-paper/report.md

 Cloudmesh cm4 is an ongoing project worked upon by entire class to create a network of computers that can run parallel jobs.
 Currently it accepts commands via command line.
 Our project provides an user interface to Cloudmesh cm4.
-As part of our project, we have implemented a client-server application which will communicate through GraphQL APIs.
+We implemented a client-server application which will communicate through GraphQL APIs.

 ## Introduction